Residence & Relocation to EU-Malta

 - pay an additional €7,500 for each additional adult dependant (except for the spouse);

 - hold the qualifying property for a minimum period of 5 years after which a residential address is required;

-- make a donation of €2,000 to a local philanthropic, cultural, scientific, artistic, sport or animal welfare NGO registered with the Commissioner of Voluntary Organisations;
+- donate at least €2,000 to a philanthropic, cultural, scientific, artistic, sport or animal welfare NGO registered at Commissioner of Voluntary Organisations;

 - be in possession of a valid travel document;

 - take out a sickness insurance policy of cover all risks across Malta;